About Us | Education Policy & Social AnalysisSkip to content Skip to main navigation

 Dear Current and Prospective Students, Faculty, and Alumni,

-EPSA houses four academic programs—Economics and Education; Politics and Education; Sociology and Education; and the interdisciplinary Education Policy program—each of which offers programs of study leading to master’s and doctoral degrees.
-Our graduates are prepared to work in federal, state and local education agencies; in foundations, think tanks, and non-profit research and advocacy organizations; and in schools, colleges, universities, and non-governmental organizations delivering services to children, youth, and adults.
-The analytic skills our students acquire through exposure to EPSA courses, workshops, seminars, and research projects enable them to identify education problems that are amenable to government action; to generate and evaluate alternative policy proposals and their likely consequences; and to work collaboratively with policymakers and practitioners to fashion solutions that are appropriate for the specific political, social, and economic context of the problem.
+EPSA houses four academic programs—Economics and Education; Politics and Education; Sociology and Education; and the interdisciplinary Education Policy program—offering programs of study leading to master’s and doctoral degrees.
+Our graduates are prepared to work side-by-side with policymakers, practitioners, and the public in federal, state and local education agencies; in foundations, think tanks, and non-profit research and advocacy organizations; and in schools, colleges, and non-governmental organizations serving children, youth, and adults.

-If you are already part of the EPSA community, we’re delighted that you are connected, and hope you will stay in touch.
+If you are already part of the EPSA community, we hope you will stay in touch.
 And if you are thinking of joining us, please reach out with a question or a comment.
 We’ll be happy to respond.

 Aaron M. Pallas